Nuclear Cardiac Stress Test

-This test provides valuable information about your coronary arteries and heart muscle.
-It is used to evaluate symptoms that are suspicious for blockages in the arteries that supply oxygen-rich blood to your heart muscle.
+This test provides valuable information about your coronary arteries and heart muscle and is sometimes called a myocardial perfusion study.
+It is used to evaluate symptoms that may be caused by blockages in the arteries that supply oxygen-rich blood to your heart muscle.
 Pictures are taken of your heart using a radioactive medicine.
 Each set of pictures is compared to see if blockages exist in your coronary arteries.

 Indications